 If You Have a Claim

 If you experience a loss due to a wildfire, your first step is to call your agent to file a claim.
+If it is after hours or your agent is unavailable, reach out to the Claims team directly.
 Once this is done:

 - You will be mailed your claim occurrence number and instructions for things you can address immediately.
 A claims representative will also reach out to you by phone with this information.